-A couple of times a month, a brother in Christ opens his home, and a few of us gather for a home church meeting.
-This brother-in-Christ does the teaching/preaching and recently attempted to cover the question – where do we go when we die?
+Several years ago, a brother in Christ opened his home a couple of times a month, and a few of us gathered for a home church meeting.
+This brother-in-Christ did the teaching/preaching and, on one Saturday night, attempted to cover the question – where do we go when we die?

-He had a well-drawn graphic which showed what many call the upper level and the lower level of hell.
-While he had some additional terminology essentially what we saw, according to our teacher that night, is representative of hell.
+He had a well-drawn graphic that showed what many call the upper level of hell and the lower level.
+So while he had some additional terminology, essentially what we saw, according to our teacher that night, is representative of hell.

-In theory, all this conjecture about multiple layers of hell is based on the “story” about the rich man and the poor beggar Lazarus.
-As you may remember, Lazarus was now comforted in Abraham’s bosom, while the rich man was now in torment, separated by a great gulf.
-As the evening progressed, all of what we saw in the graphic was interpreted as spiritual places.
+In theory, all this conjecture about multiple layers of hell is based on the “story” about the rich man and the poor beggar Lazarus that Jesus told.
+(I am convinced that these were real people.)
+As you may remember, Lazarus the beggar was now comforted in Abraham’s bosom, while the nameless rich man was now in torment, separated by a great gulf.
+As the evening progressed, all we saw in the graphic were interpreted as spiritual places.
 I had to question that concept because the rich man was in torment, and his condition sounded very physical to me.

 He opened by asking the group this question, do you believe you would be in the Lord’s presence when you die?

 I was unclear about what he was trying to accomplish, so I asked him if he wanted a response from the group.
 He replied, yes.
 While a few others raised their hands, I was, in those few seconds, the only one with my hand up and added because to be absent from the body is to be present with the Lord.

 I said nothing more to clarify my statement, as almost every follower of Christ has heard this passage at some point.